fridge-dev/blog/posts/2022-04-28-named-bool.md

 }
 ```

 Some appreciation of this problem comes from recognizing that we read code far more often than we write it- and it is easy to underestimate how often we're reading code *not in an IDE* (e.g. StackOverflow, Github, peer code review).
 At my job, I spend a considerable amount of time reading code in a web browser.
-Having to check another file means having to open another page/tab, and sometimes it requires multiple page hops if I need to search to find the method definition that I want to understand more.
-Even searching for something on the same page requires me to interrupt my concious flow and put another item on my cognitive stack that needs to be popped.
+Having to check another file can mean having to open another page/tab, and sometimes it requires multiple page hops if I need to search to find the method definition that I want to understand more.
+Even searching for something on the same page requires me to interrupt my concious flow and put another item on my cognitive stack.

 If you're writing code in an IDE, it still requires the best intention of the author to read the method signature and doc and do the right thing with that information.